-The original corn palace was originally built more than 100 years ago as a way to demonstrate the region’s strong agriculture.
+The original corn palace was originally built more than 100 years ago to demonstrate the region’s vital agriculture.
 The constantly changing murals are a big draw to the roadside tourist attraction in Mitchell, SD.

 You’ll always find something different here, with the colorful themes changing annually.